Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons: Introduction

 While the ISB-MIM cavity approach relies on fixed cavity and material configurations to engineer the light–matter coupling, magnetic field–induced cyclotron resonances offer dynamic, in-situ tunability \cite{Scalari2012, Rajabali2021}.
 Landau polaritons are formed by strongly coupling light to the collective cyclotron resonance – known as a magnetoplasmon (MP).
 These systems have enabled the highest recorded coupling strengths, as well as allowing direct tuning of the frequency the magnetoplasmon with applied magnetic field \cite{Bayer2017,Mornhinweg2024}.

 In Landau polariton systems, the description of the coupling relies on Kohn’s theorem, which states that the cyclotron resonance frequency in a translationally-invariant two-dimensional gas is unaffected by electron-electron interactions \cite{Kohn_PhysRev.123.1242}.
-Despite its simplicity, this result turns out to be extremely powerful, reducing the system to a non-interacting one, and allowing for the development of a simple, intuitive picture of light-matter interactions in terms of a Hopfield-like polaritonic description \cite{hopefield_PhysRev.112.1555,ciuti_PhysRevB.81.235303}.
-At the same time, Kohn's theorem is also a limitation, excluding non-linearities and possibly many-body physics from the optical properties of these systems.
+Despite its simplicity, this result turns out to be extremely powerful, reducing the description of the system to a non-interacting one, and allowing for the development of a simple, intuitive picture of light-matter interactions in terms of a Hopfield-like polaritonic description \cite{hopefield_PhysRev.112.1555,ciuti_PhysRevB.81.235303}.
+At the same time, Kohn's theorem is also a limitation, excluding the possibility to observe non-linearities and possible many-body physics in the optical properties of these systems.
 Going beyond its range of validity is thus becoming an important topic of research \cite{Monticone_2025}, which turns out to be surprisingly challenging: besides the use of intense THz sources as in Ref. \cite{Maag_break_kohn_nature2016}, the fundamental strategy to break Kohn's theorem and observe the effect of Coulomb interactions in the cyclotron resonance is to design the system to explicitly break translational invariance.
 This can be naturally achieved in resonant cavities with highly sub-wavelength field confinement and inhomogeneous fields \cite{keller_few_electrons_2017}, where the violation of Kohn's theorem is manifested as a non-local polaritonic response \cite{Rajabali2021, Rajabali:23, endo2025cavitymediatedcouplinglocalnonlocal}.

 In this work, we demonstrate the breakdown of Kohn's theorem in a strongly hybridized cavity-electron system, comprising of quantum wells strongly coupled to a metal–insulator–metal (MIM) cavity.
 In contrast to conventional MIM polariton systems, where the cavity couples only to the intersubband transition (ISBT), we apply a magnetic field, activating also the magnetoplasmon (MP) resonance of the two-dimensional electron gas, in a tripartite MIM-ISBT-MP interplay.